Death of Stephen Hilder: Similar incidents

 One of the few leads that the police had when searching for a saboteur was an old issue of an American skydiving magazine, found at the drop zone, that reported one of the four other recorded cases of sabotaged parachutes in the history of skydiving.
 One well-known case was that of Cary Hopwood, an American skydiver who had survived a parachute failure in 1996 after borrowing one from a friend, world champion skydiver, Kirk Verner.
 A similar tampering event happened to Charlie Mullins in 1997, but the interference was noticed in a pre-jump check.

-In October 2010, a 26-year-old Belgian elementary school teacher, Els Clottemans, was convicted of murder and sentenced to 30 years in jail for tampering with a love-triangle rival's parachute in exactly the same way as Hilder's.
+In October 2010, a 26-year-old Belgian elementary school teacher, Els Clottemans, was convicted of murder and sentenced to 30 years in jail for tampering with a love-triangle rival's parachute in exactly the same way as Hilder's in what was known as the "Parachute Murder".
 The victim, Els Van Doren, died in November 2006 in the town of Opglabbeek when both her parachutes failed.

 In May 2015, at Netheravon Airfield, Hilder's regular dropzone, army Sgt.
 Emile Cilliers was arrested after being suspected of tampering with his wife Victoria's parachute.
 On 5 May, both his wife's parachutes had failed to operate correctly, but the reserve inflated enough to enable her to survive the 1,200-metre (4,000-foot) fall.
 In May 2018, he was found guilty of attempted murder in an attempt to receive a £120,000 life-insurance payment and to end his marriage to be with his lover.